Ishgartzall/FRMWK_laravel_project/README.md

 NOTE :
 - The command in Tinker to create 5 users and generate 100 posts they created (the number of posts per user is random) is : `App\Models\Post::factory(100)->recycle(User::factory(5)->create())->create();`

 - I followed the same instructions to assign a category (Science, Economy, Politics,...) to each post.
-The functionality are the same : every new post will be assigned a category randomly and by clicking on the category of the post you can see all the posts with that category and to make it more appealing each category is displayed in a different color
+The functionality are the same : every new post will be assigned a category randomly and by clicking on the category of the post you can see all the posts in that category.
+To make it more appealing each category is displayed in a different color.

 <p align="center">
     <img src = "public/img/capture_recherche_article_meme_cate.jpg">